Yosef-Ali/AI-Assisted-Web-UI-Starter/ai-prompts.md

 ## Page Creation
 ```
-Using Next.js MCP:
-- Create a new page at /dashboard
+Create a new page at /dashboard with Shadcn components
-- Set up API route at /api/users
+Set up API route at /api/users
-- Add middleware for authentication
+Add middleware for authentication
-- Configure environment variables
+Configure environment variables
 ```

 ## Testing